jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ## The `location` Object
 The `location` object is attached to the DOM Object.
+The `location` Object gives us information on the URL that the browser is pointing to.
 Below are some properties, methods, and events that the `location` object can be used with.

 | Properties | Methods  | Events       |
 | :---       | :---     | :---         |